-An IR emitter cable is included with the TV.
+Figures 14 and 15 An IR emitter cable is included with the TV.

-The emitters connected to these jacks are used by the NetCommand system and by TV Guide On Screen® to control other devices such as VCRs, DVD players, Cable boxes and Satellite receivers.
+The NetCommand system uses emitters connected to these jacks to control other devices such as VCRs, DVD players, cable boxes and satellite receivers.

-- Connect the plug end of the supplied IR Emitter Cable to either one of the IR Output NetCommand jacks on the TV back panel. - Run the cable for each of the emitter ends under, alongside, or over the top of each device to be controlled to the area of the front where the remote control sensor is located. - 3.
-Place the emitter end in front of the remote control sensor of the device to be controlled.
-The emitter bulb should face the remote control sensor.
-This bulb emits infrared light in a cone shaped pattern.
-The bulb needs to be placed far enough from the remote control sensor to allow the cone pattern to include the sensor.
+- Connect the plug end of the supplied IR emitter cable to either of the IR Emitter NetCommand jacks on the TV back panel. - 2.
+Run the cable for each of the emitter ends under, alongside, or over the top of each device to be controlled so that the emitter end is in front of the area where the remote control sensor is located. - 3.
+Position the emitter end with the emitter bulb facing the remote control sensor.
+The bulb emits infrared light in a cone-shaped pattern (see figure 15).
+Place the bulb far enough from the remote control sensor to allow the cone pattern to reach the sensor.

 The remote control sensor is usually behind the plastic window of the front display panel.
 It is sometimes visible when you look through the display plastic using a flashlight and is normally a round or square cutout behind the plastic.
-If you cannot see the sensor and the device's Owner's Guide does not specify the location, you can find it by using the device's remote control.
+If you cannot see the sensor and the device's Owner's Guide does not specify the location, you can find it by following these steps using the device's remote control:

-- Hold the remote about one-half inch from the front of the device.
+- a.
+Hold the remote about one-half inch from the front of the device.
 Starting from one end of the display window plastic, press the POWER button. - b.
 If the device does not respond, move the remote control one inch toward the center and try again. - c.
 Repeat this until the device responds. - d.
-Note this location and then start over from the other end of the display window plastic, repeating until the device responds again. - The remote control sensor will be somewhere between these two positions.
-This is usually enough accuracy for the placement of the IR emitters. - With some devices, the emitter works better facing downward from the top of the device.
-Some experimentation may be needed.
+Note this location and then start over from the other end of the display window plastic, repeating until the device responds again.

+The remote control sensor is somewhere between these two positions.
+This is usually enough accuracy for the placement of the IR emitters.